The Nature Conservancy

 The Nature Conservancy is the leading conservation organization working around the world to protect ecologically important lands and waters for nature and people.

 They address the most pressing conservation threats at the largest scale.
-Thanks to the support of more than 1 million members, we’ve built a tremendous record of success since our founding in 1951:
+Thanks to the support of more than 1 million members, they have built a tremendous record of success since the founding in 1951:

-• They address threats to conservation involving climate change, fresh water, oceans, and conservation lands.
-Learn how we're responding.
+- They address threats to conservation involving climate change, fresh water, oceans, and conservation lands.
+Learn how they are responding.

 Why They're Successful:

 - Everything they do is rooted in good science — aided by their hundreds of staff scientists.

 - They pursue non-confrontational, pragmatic solutions to conservation challenges.